Checklist of action to make after arrival

 There are some things that you will need to bring with you as they will not be provided for you: your own duvet, sheets, pillows, towels and hangers.
 There are several shops (e.g. Wilco) nearby on Kensington High Street for items you cannot bring with you.
 Alternatively, this company (unaffiliated with Imperial College) will deliver the items you need to the hall for the start of your stay.
 We cannot store your empty suitcases, so if at all possible please have them taken home.

-We have three formal dinners a year, the first will occur soon after you arrive.
+If restrictions are lifted and conditions apply we are planning to have at least one formal dinner at some point in the year year.
 If you have black tie, please bring it but otherwise don’t worry, it’s not mandatory!

 College has some useful information on what to bring

 Selkirk hall has a well furnished kitchen on every floor with your own locker.
-Kitchens are shared between 14 to 24 residents (depending on which floor you are on) and are equipped with stoves, ovens, fridge/freezers, microwaves, toasters and kettles.
-The cleaners clean each kitchen every weekday with the exception of bank holidays and other holidays.
+Kitchens are shared between 8 to 16 residents (depending on which floor you are on) and are equipped with stoves, ovens, fridge/freezers, microwaves, toasters and kettles.
+The cleaners clean each kitchen every weekday.
+Enhanced cleaning will take place as part of Covid measures.

 You will need